edunfelt/genome_asm/README.md

 # DA3018: A Genome Assembly Graph

-This project structure follows the structure described in *A Quick Guide to Organizing Computational Biology Projects*, please read more in the project diary at https://edunfelt.github.io/genome_notes/.
+This project structure follows the structure described in *A Quick Guide to Organizing Computational Biology Projects*.

 Directories:
 - bin: for compiled code
 - data: data and test files
-- notes: submodule for the wiki-style project diary
+- notes: files for the wiki-style project diary
 - report: project report
 - src: java files and shell scripts